JohLorentzen/webShop/README.md

 # WELCOME TO THIS WEBSITE FRONTEND REPOSITORY

 This is a project dedicated to learning and mastering the frontend side of a production of a functional website.
-In this repo would UI and UX be in focus as well as writing clean test to refactor the code base.
+The UI and UX is in focus in this repository, as well as writing clean test to ensure a high quality of code.
 If you want to run the project feel free to download the repository, and start the react app as the guide follows below.

 Due notice that some of the images found in this repository are under copyright claimes, and we do not support the use or distrubution of this code base or any other resources other then for educational purposes.

 For inquries contact Johanneslor@hotmail.com

 # Getting Started with Create React App